kammitama5/kammitama5.github.io/_posts/2020-08-11-Tuesday-August-11th.md

 - When I read a book or give a presentation today, you know a bit of the history of my speaking in public.
 It's interesting how something so simple can be so complex.
 Reading and speaking in public for me is embedded in my country's history of segregation, power, and religion.
 Who knew?
-- It reminds me of the works of Breton and the art of Magritte I was exposed to growing up, and in college.
+- It reminds me of the works of [Breton](https://en.wikipedia.org/wiki/Andr%C3%A9_Breton) and the [art of Magritte](https://en.wikipedia.org/wiki/The_Treachery_of_Images) I was exposed to growing up, and in college.
 When we ascribe labels to things, are they really as they seem?
 Or do they have other layers we do not see?
 Is it just a representation, or is it something else, a puzzle to unlock that tells us more about the world around us, if we care to see?

+## I am in love with mappings
+- I think back and realize that a lot of my exploration with Haskell, drawing, welding, etc, was my passion for mapping.
+I think constantly about how ideas map themselves from one context to the next.
+Literature can be mapped onto a pop-up book.
+Mathematical notation can be mapped onto a Categorical
+  Diagram, or to music.
+To me, a lot of it (including talks) is about mapping ideas, and mapping those ideas onto your audience.
+It is a lossy process, in that some information does or might get lost along the way by the very medium you use to perform those mappings, but it is still a representation, a thought, an idea.

 ## And that's it